itsducksss/Countdown_Timer_Scene_Reset/README.md

 -  [string](https://docs.unity3d.com/560/Documentation/ScriptReference/String.html) this refers ta sequence of characters.
 -  Format ("{0:00};{1:00}") this just means that the timer's text will show up in this format for the timer.

+This just means that the timer will count up on the using TextMeshpro, in the 1:00 format with the 1 representing minutes and the 00 representing the seconds to show the time elapsed in the scene from when we pressed play.

 Once we get this working to show the basic functionality of a timer, we then go back into the script and change the elapsedTime into remainingTime throughout the script.
-We then also change the += into a -+ which just means that instead of going up the timer will count down which is what we want as seen above.
+We then also change the += into a -+ which just means that instead of going up the timer will count down which is what.

 https://github.com/user-attachments/assets/5a74081b-36fa-4ba9-b640-60ccd242169f